jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Proposal/readme.md

       </ul>
     <li><b>Option 3: See personalize book recommendation list</b></li>
     <ul>
-      If users enter option 3 on the home page,
+      If users enter option 3 on the menu page,
       <li>Users will be able to see their personalized book recommendation list</li>
       <li>Inside the list, it will display all the books that the users had chosen before this.</li>
       <li>Users can type Y if they want to add more books </li>